 - Contribute to building maintenance to ensure a therapeutic milieu.

-- Complete and maintain logs, files and records as required and ensure confidentiality is protected.
+- Complete and maintain logs, files and records and ensure confidentiality is protected.

-- Commit to the development of the Association by participating in internal committees, projects, and activities.
+- Commit to the development of the Association and participate in internal committees, projects, and activities.

 - Bachelor of Social Work, or an undergraduate degree and Human Services diploma, or another relevant undergraduate degree.

 - Registration or Candidacy for Registration, certification, or membership of a related professional body (if applicable).

-- A minimum of two years’ experience working directly with youth (including some experience in a residential setting).
+- A minimum of two years’ experience working in a youth residential setting.

-- Demonstrated high level of understanding of youth development and the challenges of homelessness.
+- Demonstrated high level of understanding of youth development and the issues of homelessness.

 - Demonstrated skill using anti-oppressive practice (harm reduction, narrative practice, a client-directed approach, and a social justice perspective).